centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 **What's an inherited status ?**

-An inherited status is a Centreon Map custom status associated to some objects that is based on the worst status of its children, here are the
+An inherited status is a Centreon Map custom status associated with some objects that is based on the worst status of its children; here are the
 rules:

 - A host has two statuses: its own status (up/down/pending) and an inherited